Crip/Mad Archive Dances

 Thanks to the guardians past, present and future of the lands we danced on:

-the Anishinaabeg – The Three Fire Confederacy of the Ojibwe, Odawa, and Potawatomi Nations, as well as the Wyandot Nation, when we danced in the area colonially known as Ann Arbor, Michigan;
+the Anishinaabeg – The Three Fire Confederacy of the Ojibwe, Odawa, and Potawatomi Nations, as well as the Wyandot Nation, when we danced in the area colonially known as Ann Arbor, Michigan; The Lenape Nation, when we danced in what is colonially known as New York City.

 We hope you will take up our movement invitations and that we can enrich our living disability and mad archives together.